About the Airliner Spotter Website

 Content Used on This Website

 We are vigilant of copyrights and the rights of other photographers.
 On this website we use original photographs taken by our staff as well as public domain photographs.
-Any Creative Commons photographs are carefully attributed to the author.
+Any Creative Commons photographs or photos from aircraft manufacturers are carefully attributed to the creator.

 Continued Evolution of This Website Series

-We originally launched www.PlanesOfThePast.com in 2012.
-Since then, it grew into a large site covering a variety of aviation-related topics.
+In addition to documenting the aircraft of present times, we also have an interest in aviation history.
+Since 2012 when we launched www.PlanesOfThePast.com, it has grown into a large site covering a variety of aviation-related topics.
 We have now split the website into other more-focused topics based on our viewers' interests.
 Now we offer the following websites:

 - AirplanesOfthePast.com - World War II, the Cold War and modern day airplanes